crsl4/phylogenetics-class/PP875/readme.md

 ## Topics

-- We will read papers related to how the weaknesses and limitations in the inference of phylogenies:
+We will read papers:
+1. related to weaknesses and limitations in phylogenetic inference:
     - Errors in the alignment/orthology detection
     - Model misspecification
     - Violation of model assumptions e.g.